propertyhive/WP-Property-Hive-Template-Assistant-Add-On/README.txt

 == Changelog ==

+= 1.0.29 =
+* Added setting to apply search results CSS to all pages so layout chosen effects shortcodes etc throughout site

 = 1.0.28 =
 * Added 'Top Level Terms Only' option when specifying fields such as property type and location in search forms
 * Correction to past release relating to passing custom fields as attributes and making it work when custom field is of type multi-select